 - Post the Ministry Information Form (COMPLETE)

-- Receive and Review Candidate Applications (IN PROGRESS)
+- Receive and Review Candidate Applications (COMPLETE)

-- Select Candidates for Interviews and Begin Interview Process
+- Select Candidates for Interviews and Begin Interview Process (IN PROGRESS)

 - Narrow Candidate Pool (check references, review sermons, etc)